Backpacking Stove Comparison

 These are simple to use and provide an instant flame.
-The flame burns clean, so it is not likely to leave black soot on your cooking pot.
+The flame burns clean, so it is unlikely to leave black soot on your cooking pot.
 Many canister stoves also come with flame control or simmer capability.

 The Canister Stove is an excellent option if you don’t mind the inconvenience of purchasing and disposing of canisters.

-The biggest drawback is that it does not perform well in the cold.
-The fuel depressurizes when exposed to temperatures at or below freezing, which could mean you are left without a flame or a very weak one.
+The biggest drawback is that it does not perform well at freezing.
+The fuel depressurizes when exposed to temperatures at or below freezing, which could leave you without a flame or with a very weak one.
 It is also not easy to check how much fuel is left in the canister.
-The canisters are not easy to find (limited to outdoor stores), and shipping is cost-prohibitive.
+The canisters are hard to find (available only at outdoor stores), and shipping is cost-prohibitive due to the hazardous materials (hazmat) shipping protocols for pressurized isobutane fuel canisters.
 Despite these drawbacks, we’ve been happy with the performance of our MSR Pocket Rocket.

 These stoves can be heavy for some, but they do perform and last.
-For instance, we have a 25-year-old Coleman Peak stove that continues to work, and even though the model is long discontinued, we can still purchase replacement parts for it.
+For instance, we have a 30-year-old Coleman Peak stove that still works, and even though the model is long discontinued, we can still purchase replacement parts for it.
 The design is intuitive and simple – we can take it apart in a few seconds to clean/replace a part when needed.

 Multi-Use Stoves boil water quickly (2-3 mins), simmer, and can accept different fuels.
-This is a great stove to take if you plan to travel internationally since it can accept various types of fuel – kerosene, white gas, unleaded vehicle gas, and diesel.
+This is a great stove to take if you plan to travel internationally since it can accept various types of fuel, including kerosene, white gas, unleaded vehicle gas, and diesel.

 The primary disadvantage is that it requires priming to start and is heavy.